 Browsing the menus reveals all kinds of additional goodies that you won't find in Microsoft's player: special effects that enhance your audio and video files, custom bookmarks to save and recall your favorite playback moments, and even a module to batch convert media files into a more convenient format.

 VLC Media Player is supremely configurable, too.
-The interface can be entirely redesigned with a host of optional skins (iPhone, PSP, OS X, Nintendo, QuickTime, Winamp, even Star Trek's fictional operating system LCARS), and experts can dig into low level details like video processing options, or customising any of the 100+ hotkeys.
+The interface can be entirely redesigned with (iPhone, PSP, OS X, Nintendo, QuickTime, Winamp, even ), and experts can dig into low level details like video processing options, or customising any of the 100+ hotkeys.

-VLC Media Player is also a available as a portable app to run from a USB stick.
+VLC Media Player is also a available as to run from a USB stick.

-There really is something here for everyone, which makes VLC our favorite free media player.
+There really is something here for everyone, which makes VLC the best free media player.
 Read on to discover four more of the best media players, and why they're worth your consideration.
 What's your player of choice?
 Let us know in the comments below.

-A dedicated audio player for managing and controlling your music
+A dedicated audio player, AIMP is ideal for managing and controlling your music library